jcorry/nmap-scan-api/readme.md

 better at our craft and seeking better ways of doing things can be a part of every day and every task.
 [Kaizen](https://en.wikipedia.org/wiki/Kaizen), improvement.

-In this exercise I tried to convey some of the principles and practices that I believe are good, some of those are:
+The biggest assumption I made was that the purpose of the exercise is to demonstrate principles, values, patterns and my ideas about how software should be built.
+I tried to do that faithfully.
+I have interviewed many software engineering candidates and know what I look for, I have tried to deliver indications of my values.

+Some guiding principles that I tried to convey here:
 1. Separation of concerns
+2. Security should be considered
-2. Documentation should be adequate
+3. Documentation should be adequate
-3. Unit/Integration test should back the code
+4. Unit/Integration test should back the code
-4. CI protects the codebase
+5. CI protects the codebase
-5. Issues should be tracked and changes to code should reference the issue that required the change
+6. Issues should be tracked and changes to code should reference the issue that required the change
-6. Source control should be used effectively and should tell a story about the development of a project
+7. Source control should be used effectively and should tell a story about the development of a project

 I also made some compromises for the sake of expediency:
 1. There's some duplication in test setup between `/cmd` and `/pkg`.
 I normally would use DB mocks in my http handler tests